The CONAN Internship Program

 What NOT To Do:Your application should be capable of standing on its own merits.
 Applicants who lobby their friends and relatives to bombard Team Coco with recommendations via Facebook, Twitter, e-mail, US Mail, etc. will be eliminated from consideration.

-Hot Tip:Internship coordinator Marie Weber was a guest on the Team Coco Podcast.
-Click to here to listen to her interview and get the DL on the wild world of interning at CONAN.
-And click here to listen to former internship coordinator Katy Wynn's interview.
-It's chock full of useful tips on how to improve your application.
+Hot Tip:Former CONAN internship coordinator Marie Weber was a guest on the Team Coco Podcast.
+Listen to Marie's interview to get the DL on the wild world of interning at CONAN.